A new timeline for the EU's post-Brexit Entry/Exit System (EES) is expected to be released next month.

 Automated EES barriers need to be installed at all international land, maritime and air borders in the Schengen Area.
 Travellers will be able to register their details at self-service kiosks and on mobile apps in some countries, after which border guards or e-gates will complete the checks.

-It is unclear exactly when the system is now set to be introduced.
-This should become clear in March 2023 when a new timeline is presented for approval.
+It is unclear exactly when the system is now set to be introduced but a new timeline is expected to be released in October.

 How will the EES impact travel?